slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Someone else’s strengths don’t make you look bad, but being jealous and insecure does.
-> *'Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.' -- Lao Tzu* -->
+> *'Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.' -- Lao Tzu*

+9. Entitlement comes in two forms.
+Form one: I’m better than everybody and therefore deserve special treatment.
+Form two: I’m worse than everybody and therefore deserve special treatment.
+They’re both forms of narcissism (because they’re both about me me me), and both are pretty much never true.
+Which one do you usually fall into?
+-->